19-inch rack: Open Rack

-Open Rack is a mounting system designed by Facebook's Open Compute Project that has the same outside dimensions as typical 19-inch racks (e.g. 600 mm width), but supports wider equipment modules of 547 mm.
+Open Rack is a mounting system designed by the Open Compute Project that has the same outside dimensions as typical 19-inch racks (e.g., 600 mm width), but internally supports wider equipment modules of 547 mm.

 OpenVPX

-OpenVPX is an industry standard for modules that can be installed in chassis in defense applications.
-The modules can provide a variety of functions, similarly to equipment in a rack.
+OpenVPX is an industry standard for modules that can be installed in a chassis in defense applications.
+The modules can provide a variety of functions, similar to equipment in a rack.

 Eurorack

 Eurorack is a standard generally used in electronic music production to install components of a modular synthesizer, an electronic music instrument.
-This is achieved with a rack mounting system specific to the standard.
+This is achieved with a rack-mounting system specific to the standard.

 Eurocard

-Eurocard is an IEEE standard format for printed circuit board (PCB) cards that can be plugged together into a standard chassis which, in turn, can be mounted in a 19-inch rack.
+Eurocard is an IEEE standard format for printed circuit board (PCB) cards that can be plugged together into a standard chassis, which, in turn, can be mounted in a 19-inch rack.
 The chassis consists of a series of slotted card guides on the top and bottom, into which the cards are slid so they stand on end, like books on a shelf.
 At the spine of each card is one or more connectors which plug into mating connectors on a backplane that closes the rear of the chassis.
 Several standards such as VMEbus (Versa Module Eurocard bus), STEbus, PCI eXtensions for Instrumentation, openGear and others were developed, which share goals with Eurocard.